uaicompetition/uci-2022/_pages/root/results/shadow-final-pt2-no-baseline-leader-board-2022-12-22/solver-scores/toulbar2-ipr-mmap-scores.md

 ---
-title: "toulbar2-vns-mmap"
+title: "toulbar2-ipr-mmap"
 date: 2022-12-22
-permalink: /results/final-leader-board/solver-scores/toulbar2-vns-mmap-scores
+permalink: /results/shadow-final-pt2-no-baseline-leader-board-2022-12-22/solver-scores/toulbar2-ipr-mmap-scores
 ---

 ### Description

-Toulbar2-VNS is a metaheuristic called variable neighborhood search that uses (partial) tree search inside its local neighborhood exploration.
-The approach consists of several neighborhood explorations of increasing search complexity, by controlling two parameters, the discrepancy limit, and the neighborhood size.
-Thus, the optimality of the obtained solutions can be proven when the neighborhood size is maximal and with an unbounded tree search.
-The tree decomposition uses a minimum fill-in ordering.
-Leaf clusters are merged with their fathers if the number of proper variables is too small.
+Toulbar2-ipr is inspired by an energy landscape-flattering approach coming from physics.
+The procedure is an iterative approach based on VNS with an increasing precision followed by VACINT approach with full precision.
+Each iteration uses a time contract and the best solution previously found.
+The initial solution is provided by a VNS local search with low precision.
+During the first half time, the upper bound solution from the previous precision is the starting point of the next VNS search, performed with a larger duration and increased precision.
+Starting from the best solution known so far, the remaining half-time is dedicated to the optimality proof using the VACINT approach at full precision and enforcing virtual pairwise consistency during search on a binary encoding of the problem.
+Incop local search solver followed by a partition crossover combined with an iterative local search are performed to find good initial upper bound solutions.
 [Toulbar2](https://github.com/toulbar2/toulbar2)

 ### Authors

-David Allouche, Simon de Givry, Samir Loudni, and Abdelkader Ouali
+David Allouche, Simon de Givry, George Katsirelos, Samir Loudni, Pierre Montalbano, Abdelkader Ouali, Thomas Schiex,  David Simoncini, and Fulya Trösser

 The results below are organized as follows: